Rudtrack/structured-tree/README.md

 You can also change the keys being used for title and description if you prefer to use other words.

+## Export

+With the built-in export function, you can avoid lock-in and always rest easy that your notes remain portable!

 ## Report Bugs And Suggestions

 If you find a bug or have a suggestion for new features/improvements, please open an [issue on GitHub](https://github.com/Rudtrack/structured-tree/issues) on GitHub.